Obi1knube/Professional-README-Generator-Obiora/utils/README.md

 [MIT License](https://opensource.org/licenses/MIT)

 ## Contributing
-Give credit to Authurs.
+Na small small we dey contribute

 ## Tests
-Use the command : node index.js, to execute program
+Oya make you test am well well ooh

 ## Questions
 undefined

-If you have any questions, you can reach out to me via email at obi1knube@hotmail.com.
+If you have any questions, you can reach out to me via email at obi1knub@hotmail.com.
 You can also find more information about me and my other projects on my GitHub profile: [Obi1knube](https://github.com/Obi1knube).